nikitavoloboev/data/docs/text-editors/sublime-text/sublime-text.md

 # [Sublime Text](https://www.sublimetext.com)

-Use this editor in addition to [VS Code](../vs-code/vs-code.md) and [Neovim](../vim/vim.md) for its blazing fast speed of opening files.
+Use this editor in addition to [VS Code](../vs-code/vs-code.md) and [Neovim](../vim/vim.md) for its fast speed of opening files.

 I use it primarily to edit markdown files like [this wiki](../../other/wiki-workflow.md).
-I also edit config files and open large and small files for quick edits.
+Or as a quick scratchpad to write things in.

 I use [many plugins](sublime-text-plugins.md) together with [Ayu theme](https://github.com/dempfi/ayu).
+Most useful being the [vim plugin](https://github.com/guillermooo/Six).

 I switch between Ayu Light and Ayu Mirage themes as I change between macOS appearances.